 - Spanish – Yezgo.

-- Environment – Spread along forest borders and cool fields all over Europe and naturalized to America.
+- Environment – Spread along forest borders and excellent fields throughout Europe and naturalized to America.

-- Description – Vivacious plant, with a disgusting odor, of the Caprifoliaceae family, with an upright stem that grows up to 1.5 m high.
-Its flowers are small, white in color, and grow in umbels.
+- Description—A vigorous plant of the Caprifoliaceae family with a disgusting odor, it has an upright stem that grows up to 1.5 m high.
+Its flowers are small and white and grow in umbels.
 The fruit are blackberries that appear in upgrowing clusters.

 - Parts of the plant used medicinally – The root and the leaves.